How To Hire And Pay Employees In Croatia

 ANNUAL LEAVE AND CROATIA'S PUBLIC HOLIDAYS

-Employees are entitled to a minimum of 20 working days annual leave per year.
-In addition to annual leave, employees are also entitled to up to an additional 7 days per year for personal circumstances such as the death of a family member, or marriage.
+Employees are entitled to a minimum of 20 working days’ annual leave per year.
+In addition to annual leave, employees are entitled to take up to 7 days’ leave per year for personal circumstances, such as the death of a family member or marriage.

 There are 14 public holidays in Croatia.